Platinum Jubilee: Festivities to continue with Party at the Palace

 The Party at the Palace on Saturday evening will also see Prince Charles and Prince William making speeches to pay tribute to the Queen.

-Members of the Royal Family are taking part in celebrations around the UK today, with visits to the nations.
+Members of the Royal Family are taking part in celebrations around the UK today - in Cardiff and Belfast.

 The Queen is not expected to attend the gig; Coverage starts at 19:30 BST.